 - A person must be 21 years of age or older to purchase, possess, consume and transport alcoholic beverages.

 - Use or possession of alcoholic beverages by any persons under the age of 21 years of age is prohibited.

 - The presence, possession, or use of kegs by individuals or groups other than at a registered, approved event is prohibited on the College campus.

-- Consumption of alcohol in unapproved areas (e.g., residence hall corridors, stairways, elevators, bathrooms, kitchens, dining rooms, laundry rooms, academic buildings etc.) can result in disciplinary action.
+- Consumption of alcohol in unapproved areas (e.g., residence hall public space, stairways, corridors, elevators, bathrooms, kitchens, dining rooms, laundry rooms, academic buildings, etc.) will result in disciplinary action.

 - Possession of open containers of alcoholic beverages is prohibited in public/common areas or on the grounds of the College, except at registered events or licensed facilities.